Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 00            |01            |2
 10            |11            |2

 TSMs can also be organized to show reciprocal connections between nodes.
 In such cases, the rules of the original tree hold, with the only difference being a potential regulatory mechanism between the mother and daughter gene(s).
+Figures 4 and 5 demonstrate these relationships, with Figure 4 deonstrating reciprocal connections and a TSM and Figure 5 providing an example of an introgressed tree.

 <p align="center">
   <img width="504" height="250" src="https://user-images.githubusercontent.com/38323286/53188983-1b5a1600-35cc-11e9-9dc7-8245b402391b.PNG">
 </p>

-__Figure 3__ An order-3 GRN with nodes acting in both cis and trans.
+__Figure 4__ An order-3 GRN with nodes acting in both cis and trans.
 INSET: an example of a TSM as network motif.
 Click to enlarge.

 Each tree has an identity (0,1) that comes before the node identity (0,1).
 The leftmost node at order 3 in tree 0 is (000).
 An order 3 tree is classified as if it has four layers, but this order is discontinuous within a single tree depending on the amount of overlap between each tree.
 For an overlapping set of order 2 trees, nodes 00 and 01 belong to tree A and nodes 10 and 11 belong to tree B, but their order from left to right is 00, 10, 01, 11.
 This order is referred to as an introgressed order, and results in reversals, asymmetries, and spatially-restricted increases in complexity.